GoogleCloudPlatform/functions-framework-ruby/docs/deploying-functions.md

 Note that our Dockerfile's entrypoint did not pass any source file or target name to the Functions Framework.
-If these are not specified, the Framework will use the source `.app.rb` and the target `function` by default.
+If these are not specified, the Framework will use the source `app.rb` and the target `function` by default.
 To use different values, you need to set the appropriate environment variables when deploying, as illustrated above with the `FUNCTION_SOURCE` and `FUNCTION_TARGET` variables.